Jack Henry & Associates (NASDAQ:JKHY) Issues FY21 Earnings Guidance

-Jack Henry & Associates (NASDAQ:JKHY) issued an update on its FY21 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $3.70-3.75 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.06.
+Jack Henry & Associates (NASDAQ:JKHY) updated its FY21 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $3.70-3.75 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.06.
 The company issued revenue guidance of $1.75-1.77 billion, compared to the consensus revenue estimate of $1.79 billion.Jack Henry & Associates also updated its FY 2021

 After-Hours guidance to 3.70-3.75 EPS.

-Jack Henry & Associates (NASDAQ:JKHY) last issued its quarterly earnings results on Tuesday, August 18th.
-The technology company reported $0.80 earnings per share for the quarter, topping the consensus estimate of $0.78 by $0.02.
-Jack Henry & Associates had a return on equity of 20.07% and a net margin of 17.64%.
-The firm had revenue of $410.54 million for the quarter, compared to the consensus estimate of $412.58 million.
-During the same period in the prior year, the business posted $0.79 earnings per share.
-The company’s revenue for the quarter was up 4.3% on a year-over-year basis.
-Sell-side analysts predict that Jack Henry & Associates will post 3.84 earnings per share for the current year.
+Jack Henry & Associates (NASDAQ:JKHY) last announced its earnings results on Tuesday, August 18th.
+The technology company reported $0.80 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.78 by $0.02.
+Jack Henry & Associates had a net margin of 17.48% and a return on equity of 19.88%.
+The business had revenue of $410.54 million during the quarter, compared to the consensus estimate of $412.58 million.
+During the same quarter last year, the firm earned $0.79 earnings per share.
+The business’s revenue for the quarter was up 4.3% on a year-over-year basis.
+On average, equities research analysts expect that Jack Henry & Associates will post 3.96 earnings per share for the current fiscal year.

 About Jack Henry & Associates